 The major is strongly interdisciplinary, requiring a core of science courses but encouraging exploration of the arts, political science, economics, education, writing, and other fields.

-Major: Environmental Studies and Sustainability
+Major and Minor: Environmental Studies and Sustainability

 Related Major and Minor: Biology